Fast, effortless and 100% online. Learn more

 Good question – this is where things get a little more complicated, but we can break it down for you.

 Letting a property to tenants is treated differently than selling when it comes to tax.
-If you’re thinking about flipping a house and then renting it out, you’ll need to pay Capital Gains Tax at the current rate of 20%.
+If you’re thinking about flipping a house and then renting it out, you’ll need to pay Capital Gains Tax at the basic rate of 18%.
+Or, if you’re a higher-rate taxpayer, you’ll pay an increased CGT rate of 24%.

 Sounds complicated, right?
 Don’t worry, you can use our Capital Gains Tax calculator to help simplify things.